Iméra Aix Marseille

 available fellowships per year

 Iméra is a University-Based Institute for Advanced Study (UBIAS).
-It was incorporated in 2013 as a scientific foundation into Aix-Marseille University, the largest French university with more than 130 research structures in all the fields of scientific inquiry, labelled IDEX-Initiative d'excellence in 2012 and fully endowed in 2016.
-This has opened up IMéRA to a wide array of top-level interactions, notably with AMU’s many graduates schools (AMU Institutes and Investments for the Future Programme-PIA)
+Conceived in 2007, it was incorporated in 2013 as a scientific foundation into Aix Marseille University, the largest French university with more than 130 research structures in all the fields of scientific inquiry, labelled IDEX-Initiative d'excellence in 2012 and fully endowed in 2016.

 Premises and facilities

-Located on extensive grounds in the heart of Marseille, Iméra comprises two main buildings—a large 19th century house called Maison des Astronomes (Astronomers' House) and a vast university building dating from the 1960s.
+Located on extensive grounds in the heart of Marseille nearby the Parc Longchamp, Iméra comprises two main buildings—a large 19th century house called Maison des Astronomes (Astronomers' House) and a vast university building dating from the 1960s.

 Scientific priorities in FIAS

 Iméra promotes innovative experimental interdisciplinary approaches in all areas of knowledge.
-Artists holding a teaching or research position in an institution, and developing approaches at the intersection of art and science, are eligible for the FIAS call.
+Artists holding a PhD, and developing approaches at the intersection of art and science, are eligible for the FIAS call.

 The thematic coherence of the project with the program guidelines is a decisive element in the evaluation of the application.